Table of Contents

 Sometimes a process model can be large and you wish to split them into smaller models to make each piece easier to manage.
-You might also wish to create a library of fragments that can be reused in other processes, e.g. an approval fragment or a decision form in an application process.
+You might also wish to create a library of processes, fragments, that can be reused in other processes, e.g. an approval fragment or a decision form in an application process.
+Modularization ensures processes can be re-used and don't grow too big.

 The applicant fills out a form.
 Once done the caseworker reviews the applications.
 If the application is a specific type, applicationtype=1, then an extra step must be done before the board can make a decision.